NewcastleRSE/synister/README.md

 ### Installation

-You need to build a Singularity container and conda environment.
+You need to build a Singularity container and a conda environment.

 #### Singularity
 Install [Singularity](https://github.com/sylabs/singularity/blob/main/INSTALL.md) and then run this: